nickjj/orats/README.md

 - `nickjj.nginx` https://github.com/nickjj/ansible-nginx
 - `DavidWittman.redis` https://github.com/DavidWittman/ansible-redis

-The roles will automatically be installed and updated whenever you generate a new application unless you specify the `--skip-galaxy` flag.
-Remember you can also pass in `--sudo-password` so you don't get prompted for a password in case you have ansible installed to `/etc/ansible` or somewhere that requires elevated privileges.

-It will only try to run the `ansible-galaxy install` command with sudo when it fails with a permission error first.
+All of the above roles will get installed and updated whenever you generate a `new` orats application.

 ### Try it